benlubas/molten-nvim/docs/Not-So-Quick-Start-Guide.md

 **Packages only required for their specific image support:**
 - [`cairosvg`](https://cairosvg.org/) (for displaying transparent SVG images)
     - If you don't have cariosvg installed, we fallback to image.nvim's svg support, which uses the ImageMagic library.
 From what I've gathered, this library has differing levels of support for SVGs with transparent backgrounds.
 So I'd recommend trying to get away without cairo, and only installing it if you notice an issue.
 - [`pnglatex`](https://pypi.org/project/pnglatex/) (for displaying TeX formulas)
     - Note that this has additional, non-pip, dependencies.
 You need a TeX distribution installed on your machine as well as the following executables: `pdftopnm`, `pnmtopng`, `pdfcrop` which you can find through your system package manager.
 - `plotly` and `kaleido` (for displaying Plotly figures)
-    - In order to render plotly figures I've also needed `nbformat` installed in the project venv, unfortunately installing it in the neovim venv did not work (see [venv guide](Virtual-Environments))
+    - In order to render plotly figures you might also needed `nbformat` installed in the project venv, unfortunately installing it in the neovim venv did not work (see [venv guide](Virtual-Environments))
 - `pyperclip` if you want to use `molten_copy_output`